cubic-js/cubic/README.md

   query: 'bearer=<access_token>'
 }
 ```
+Note that these things are taken care of automatically with the [blitz-js-query](https://github.com/nexus-devs/blitz-js-query)
+package.
+The examples merely serve for clarification, but you shouldn't actually
+have to use them manually.

 ### On the API node
 On the API node we have a default middleware function that verifies the